Why does my hair feel sticky after washing

 Why does my hair feel sticky after washing?
 How do I fix this sticky, waxy feeling?
 Is it because of hard water or some other.
 Find it all out here!

-The reasons for hair feeling waxy, sticky and tangled after washing is usually the excess use of conditioners, product buildup on hair and scalp, accumulation of minerals due to hard water, and others.
+If your hair remains tangled, waxy and even sticky after washing, the reasons are usually the excess use of conditioners, product buildup on hair and scalp, accumulation of minerals due to hard water, and others.

 In this article, I’ve elaborated on why hair feels sticky after shampooing and what are the steps you can take to fix this issue.